raphaelleroffo/raphaelleroffo.github.io/intro-to-gis/index.md

 *Tutorial:*

+- *Downloading data from an open data portal*
+- *Setting up a QGIS project*
-- *Load data into QGIS: .shp and .csv*
+- *Loading data into QGIS*
-- *Setting the right Coordinate Reference Systems and Projections*
+- *Saving vector data to a different format*

 &nbsp;